rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 7. Give access to my-kafka-project to a non-admin user andrew.

-Our developer Andrew, wanted to create kafka clusters but without have the cluster-admin privileges.
+Our developer Andrew wants to create Kafka clusters but without having cluster-admin privileges.

 Andrew is a regular user with non privileged within the group of "system:authenticated:oauth".

-This user have no privileges for read/modify the resources in the namespace that will be used for deploy the kafka cluster:
+This user has no privileges to read/modify the resources in the namespace that will be used to deploy the Kafka cluster:

 ```
 # oc get pvc --as=andrew